 Facebook Home Inspector Reviews

 Facebook reviews are also as organic as Google.
 They are not requesting them.
-Same applies that the business owner can ask people for the reviews.
+The same applies that the business owner who can ask people for reviews.
 Like, google this offers a chance that the person could write a bad review for the business!
-One thing to think about are the home inspection companies that are at the top of the search engines with no reviews?
+One thing to think about is the home inspection companies that are at the top of the search engines with no reviews?
 If they don’t have any why don’t they?
 Maybe they are afraid of what might be said.

 The reviews found on Google and Facebook I feel are the most unbiased reviews.
 As you keep reading you find the companies that most likely have some type of financial gain for getting reviews for the home inspectors.

 Yelp Home Inspector Reviews